BlockchainNTU/BlockchainNTU.GitHub.IO/src/content/faq.md

      Note: Be comfortable, in sports shoes, pajamas, etc!

 **Q** : Where should the participants report?
-**A** : Lecture Theatre 19A if you come before lunch on Friday
+**A** : Lecture Theatre 19A if you come before lunch on Friday.
-     NTUitive, New Innovation Centre, if you come afterwards See [directions to venue](#venue) below for help.
+     Else, NTUitive, New Innovation Centre, if you come afterwards.
+     See [directions to venue](#venue) below for help.

 **Q** : How do 'remotely participating' candidates engage it the hackaton?